mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

 A network is, as Scott Weingart [says](http://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/), "stuff and relationships."
 One piece of "stuff" is a "node" and the relationship/connection between two pieces of "stuff" is an "edge."
 Nodes are also called points, vertices, or agents.

 ### Network analysis
+Network analysis varies by discipline, but originates from graph theory in mathematics.
+This is a simplification, but the idea is that one can measure the important nodes in a network by how many connections they have to other nodes and by the weight/significance of those connections.
+If you're math literate, you can read more on [Wikipedia](https://en.wikipedia.org/wiki/Network_science).

+### Social network analysis
+Social network analysis, or SNA, is used by social scientists to study groups of people, their relationships to each other, and their relationships to other networks.

+If you want to learn more, Prof. Jon Eastwood in Sociology teaches a course on social network analysis.

 ### Network visualization

 ### Graph database